Lisbon Experience Photography Workshop

-Lisbon is a city of layered histories, changing light and quiet, unfolding rhythms.
-It is a place where the Atlantic meets the hills, where the old and the modern overlap constantly, and where human life moves in subtle but rich patterns.
-This workshop is designed for photographers who want to deepen their ability to observe, interpret and build documentary narratives grounded in authenticity and intention.
+Lisbon is a city of layered histories, changing light, and slow, unfolding rhythms.
+It is a place where the Atlantic meets the hills, where old structures and contemporary life overlap constantly, and where human presence reveals itself in subtle but meaningful ways.

 Maximum: 8 participants